 - Textured ramps are better for traction.
 You can also add traction on your own as well,

-using anti-slip tape or safety tread.
+using anti-slip tape

 - The ramp should be long enough to provide your dog with a gentle incline, rather than a steep slope.

 - Look for a ramp that's rated for your dog's weight (and higher, ideally).